Exploring Amplitude Guides & Surveys Alternatives & Competitors?

 CommandBar has three pricing tiers which scale based on three factors: your number of MAUs, the number of editor seats your need, and the amount of in-app content you need to create.
 The “Starter” tier starts at $249/mo for 1,000 MAU, 2 editor seats, 10 nudges, 5 checklists, and its non-white labeled.

 Its “Growth” tier provides 5,000 MAU, 5 editor seats, and unlimited content creation.
 It also has an “Enterprise” tier for applications with more than 5,000 users.
-Both of these tiers do not have pricing listed publically.
+Neither of these tiers has pricing listed publicly.

 4 Reasons to Consider a CommandBar Alternative

 During your DAP research and buying journey, you’ll create a list of requirements for your digital adoption platform.
-At this point, you will begin to investigate each DAP to understand if it’s right for you.
+You will begin to investigate each DAP to understand if it’s right for you.

 Going by the profile of CommandBar we’ve covered so far, why should you consider an alternative?
-While CommandBar is an ambitious product, it leaves a lot to be desired, specifically in terms of feature parity (with larger industry competitors), the quality of support offered, and more.
+While CommandBar is an ambitious product, it leaves a lot to be desired, specifically regarding feature parity (with larger industry competitors), the quality of support offered, and more.
 Here are a few reasons you might be considering a more established DAP alternative to CommandBar:

 1. Underwhelming analytics capabilities